Kali-Hac/SPC-MGR/README.md

       │    └─ probe
       └─ train_npy_data
 ```
 **Note**: KS20 data need first transforming ".mat" to ".txt".
 If you are interested in the complete preprocessing of KS20 and CASIA-B, please contact us and we will share.
-We recommend to directly download the [preprocessed data](https://drive.google.com/file/d/1PFoDZpamw5mcvWZxy1noxshKRv_eQdYx/view?usp=sharing).
+We recommend to directly download the preprocessed data [**HERE**](https://drive.google.com/file/d/1PFoDZpamw5mcvWZxy1noxshKRv_eQdYx/view?usp=sharing).

 ## Model Usage